 Claims under the Plan.
-To file a claim or to appeal a denied claim, refer to pages 48, 50 and the inside back cover of this document.
+To file a claim or to appeal a denied claim, refer to pages 41, 43, 48, 50 and to the inside back cover of this booklet.

 Nondiscrimination Statement.
 In conformance with applicable law and University policy, the University of California is an affirmative action/equal opportunity employer.